 - Dorothea Lasky

-A winner of the RATTLE Poetry Prize, he serves on the Editorial Board of Alice James Books, and he is the Director of the Unamuno Poem Project, an initiative aimed at fostering dialogue between English-language and Spanish-language poetics.
-His writing has appeared in The Yale Review, The Southern Review, The Missouri Review, Boston Review, The Times Literary Supplement, The American Literary Review, Measure, Passages North, Tin House, and other publications.
+A winner of the RATTLE Poetry Prize, he serves on the Editorial Board of Alice James Books, and he is the Founder of the Poem for You Series, a digital space offering recitations of listeners' favorite poems by request.
+His writing has appeared in The Times Literary Supplement, The Yale Review, The Southern Review, The Missouri Review, Boston Review, American Poets, Measure, Tin House, American Poetry Journal, The Adroit Journal, American Literary Review, and other publications.